The midwife holds a weekly clinic in co-ordination with routine visits to your usual doctor and hospital antenatal clinic.

 Patients who are at risk from heart disease, will be sent an appointment each year inviting them to attend this clinic.

-We hold weekly Respiratory Clinics here at the surgery led by one of our specially trained Practice Nurses, Mrs Lesley Hardman or Mrs Ruth Beal.
+We hold weekly Respiratory Clinics here at the surgery led by our specially trained Chronic Disease Practice Nurses.
 Those patients with Chronic Obstructive Airways Disease or Asthma are given annual review appointments at this clinic to ensure all aspects of their care are up to date.

 If you are aged between 40 and 74 with no existing long term health condition you are eligible to receive a free NHS Health Check once every 5 years.